epfl-lasa/surgeon_recording/usage.md

    You can now access the web app and start recording data from there.
 Just type `http://127.0.0.1:8080` in your browser and use the web app to save the data.

-9. To change from one surgeon to another, stop the process in T2, close the TPS prompt, recalibrate and copy the calibration file and execute step 5 and 6 again.
+9. To change from one surgeon to another, stop the process in T2, close the TPS prompt by pressing any key, recalibrate and copy the calibration file and execute step 5 and 6 again.